Michael Healy-Rae: National politics

 He topped the poll in Kerry at the 2016 general election; his brother Danny was elected alongside him.
-This was the first time that two siblings from the same constituency were elected to the Dáil.
+This was the first time that two siblings were elected to the Dáil for the same constituency.
 A short while later, on the evening of 20 March 2016, Michael Healy-Rae experienced being unintentionally "tossed around by a cow" who was after calving in a shed at his farm near Kilgarvan.
 He was taken to hospital with his injuries.

-At the general election in February 2020, he topped the poll again, and was re-elected on the first count.
+At the 2020 general election, he topped the poll again, and was re-elected on the first count.

 In May 2020, he called for the Leaving Certificate exams in 2020 to be cancelled due to COVID-19, in contrast to his brother Danny who said that the exams should go ahead in 2020 with proper social distancing, possibly using public buildings such as community centres and libraries.

 On 9 April 2024, following the resignation of Leo Varadkar as Taoiseach, Michael was nominated for the position by his brother, Danny Healy-Rae.
 He was the only candidate to oppose Simon Harris, who was elected by 88 votes to 69.

-At the 2024 general election, Healy-Rae was re-elected to the Dáil, topping the poll in his constituency.
+At the 2024 general election, Healy-Rae was re-elected to the Dáil, topping the poll in Kerry.

+In January 2025, Healy-Rae was appointed Minister of State with special responsibility for forestry, at the Department of Agriculture, Food and the Marine.
+Accepting the position, he stated that he would stick with the Government "through thick and thin".
+On 14 April 2026, in the aftermath of the fuel protests, he resigned as a minister of state, saying the government had lost touch with the people.

+On 16 September 2026, Healy-Rae was hospitalised with non life-threatening injuries after he was assaulted in Dublin that afternoon.